The first time I ever thought about converting a vehicle into a camper, I thought of an ambulance.

 I was only about 12 years old at the time, but I thought that as they already come with cupboards, and even a bed, it’s basically ready to go.
 Of course, that’s not quite how ambulance camper conversions go most of the time, there’s a bit more to it than that.

-Let’s get into what makes an ambulance a good vehicle to convert into an RV, and what drawbacks it might have…
+Let’s get into what makes an ambulance a good vehicle to convert into an RV, investigate what drawbacks it might have, and at some great examples to get your ambulance conversion ideas flowing.

 Pros & Cons of Ambulance Camper Conversions